Pizza Temperature and Time

 How to Set Pizza Using a Pizza Stone and Parchment Paper

 Baking pizzas on a pizza stone using parchment paper goes as follows:

-- Spread the pizza dough on a surface cut fitting pieces of parchment paper for the pizza to avoid excess paper waste.
+- Spread the homemade pizza dough on a surface cut, fitting pieces of parchment paper for the pizza to avoid excess paper waste.

 - Position the pizza above the parchment paper and add your toppings and cheese.

 - Open the door of the oven.
 Retrieve the oven rack holding the pizza stone.
 Hold the edges of the parchment paper to aid in placing the pizza in the pizza stones midsection.

 - Here, you can take out the parchment paper if you want to.
 Bake for 3 minutes for firmness, and then turn it to 180 degrees C for the other side to bake.
 Baking pizza directly on the baking stone yields crispier results.